scw-nhs/dcf-design-history/docs/alpha-prototype-documentation.md

 The service is an NHS-branded browser-based information service.
 It uses design patterns and approaches consistent with the  and similar services.
 It replaces several disparate platforms (FutureNHS, Confluence etc).

 It provides a curated list of all application capabilities for electronic patient records (EPRs) in secondary care settings (acute, maternity, mental health, community and ambulance).
 Other application types and care settings may be added over time.

-The  documents how the service was developed and iterated in line with user research.
-It also includes technical downloads.

 The alpha service presents as a website with a simple information architecture: